 The Codes of Liberalisation constitute legally binding rules, stipulating progressive, non-discriminatory liberalisation of capital movements, the right of establishment and current invisible transactions (mostly services).
 All non-conforming measures must be listed in country reservations against the Codes.

 This annual survey monitors and compares the investment behaviour, asset levels, and performances of the largest institutional investors in each region or country covered and analyses in greater depth the general trends observed at a national level.

-This report analyses insurance market statistics collected by the OECD to monitor the insurance industry’s overall performance and health.
+This annual report analyses insurance market statistics collected by the OECD to monitor the insurance industry’s overall performance and health.
 It covers all OECD countries plus selected Asian, African and Latin American countries.

 Long-term capital is in short supply and has become increasingly so since the 2008 financial crisis.
 This has profound implications for growth and financial stability.
-The OECD is exploring these issues in depth.
+The OECD Long-term Investment Project is exploring these issues in depth.

 This event will highlight existing initiatives and good practices of governments, the private sector, multilateral and national development banks, and international organisations in supporting private investor involvement in infrastructure and managing related risks, including those related to ESG.